 1. Consulting: Why are you doing it?

-I collaborate with stakeholders using a variety of management consulting techniques to understand the business levers.
-This clarifies the goals and metrics.
-It also helps unite the team going forward around a shared vision, and design becomes less of a subjective thing.
+I collaborate with stakeholders using a variety of management consulting techniques to clarify the business levers, goals, and metrics.
+It also unites the team around a shared vision.

 2. Product strategy: What are you going to do?

 Product strategy is a great way to ascertain product positioning, branding, and experience design opportunities.
 What features will be needed?
 What should NOT be done?
 Typical tasks involve business canvasing and market quadrant analyis.

 3. Creative Concepting: What's the big idea?

 I like thinking outside the box.
 I use techniques borrowed from creative agencies.
 If you don't have ideas, you're rearranging the deck chairs.